No matter where you live, there is a good chance that you’ve had to contend with rats in your living space.

 No one ever wants to have to deal with a rat caught in any trap while it is still alive, but it’s a risk you accept when you set out traps in the first place.

-By weighing the options above, you should have no trouble finding a viable solution to this problem; just be sure to always put the animal’s welfare first.
+By weighing the options above, you should have no trouble finding a viable solution to this problem; be sure always to put the animal’s welfare first.